 Molded gelatin salads have an undeservedly bad reputation.
-As leftovers from the 1950s and 60s, we all have memories of a shivering, wobbly salad containing strange ingredient combinations like tuna and grapes.
+As leftovers from the 1950s and 60s, most people think of molded salads as shivering, wobbly dishes containing combinations like tuna and grapes.

-But molded and frozen salads, while retro, can be wonderful.
-You can substitute unflavored gelatin and fruit juices for brightly colored commercial gelatin products, add fresh fruits (not pineapple or papaya!) or vegetables to and have an instant cool breakfast, lunch, dessert, or snack stored in your fridge.
+But molded and frozen salads can be wonderful.
+Substitute unflavored gelatin and fruit juices for brightly colored commercial gelatin products, add fresh fruits—but not pineapple or papaya—or vegetables, and enjoy a cooling breakfast, lunch, dessert, or snack.
 It's also a great choice to serve during the holidays.

 There's a Process

 Make sure to soften unflavored gelatin in a bit of cold water, then pour boiling hot water over it and stir until you can't see any gelatin particles at all.
 Powdered flavored gelatin is dissolved by just pouring boiling water over it and stirring for 3 to 4 minutes.
 Don't try to rush this process; the gelatin particles must totally disappear for the best results.
 Scoop up a bit of the mixture in your spoon and examine it closely.
 If you don't see any particles, you're set.
 If you're lucky enough to find sheet gelatin, you'll have an easier time since that product dissolves immediately after being softened in cold water.

 Fresh or Frozen Items That You Shouldn't Use